h65wang/slide-puzzle-challenge/README.md

 ## What's Next

-Resolving the issue of the web version not rendering correctly on mobile browsers is a priority for the next version.
-I'll also be adding more levels to the game, and allowing users to select levels.
-In addition, the game could benefit from having an onboarding screen and a few more tooltips to explain the goal and mechanics to new players.
-Adding keyboard support is also on the list.
+- [x] Resolve web rendering issue for mobile browsers
+- [x] Add a tutorial screen to explain the game
+- [x] Add more levels to the game
+- [ ] Allow users to select levels
+- [ ] Add keyboard support
+- [ ] Improve swiping gesture

 # Extra Resources